x

 Which method should you choose?

-Card sorting is mainly used when you are choosing what your information architecture is going to be like – therefore you let your respondents choose where each card should be located.
-This gives you precious insight which can be used to form your information architecture.
+Card sorting is mainly used when you are choosing what your information architecture is going to be like – therefore you let your respondents choose under which card groupings each single card should be located.

+This gives you precious insight that can be used to form your user-friendly information architecture.
 When you already have a rough idea, or a working website with set IA, you can opt to use Tree Testing.
 Tree testing can uncover faults in your Information Architecture and let you know what needs to be worked on.
 However, the best results can be achieved when combining the results of both types of research.
 If you want to further test your IA, use card sorting and then tree testing, and vice versa.

 Test an IA that you’ve designed with Card Sorting by using Tree Testing.
 If Tree Testing uncovers problems, conduct a Card Sorting to figure out how to fix them.
 Repeat the cycle until you’re sure that users can find everything they need.

 💡Tip: For a more in-depth analysis of IA, you can also combine Card Sorting and Tree Testing with screen recordings.
 It will enrich your IA research with qualitative insights.
 To learn how you can use UXtweak to set up screen recordings for your Card Sorting and Tree Testing, check our video below: